aaron18072002/notes/english.md

 -- In the middle of the phrase, but before the verb.

 -- At the end of a sentence, or after a verb or clause.

+-- There are 6 difference ways of adverb

+-- Adverb of manner: tell you the way the action is performed.

+-- Adverb of time: tell you when, how long or how often an action has occured.

+-- Adverb of place: Answer the question where the action is describes happens.

+-- Adverb of degree: Answer the question how much or to what extent.

+-- Adverb of certainty: Express how certain a subject feels about an action or event.

+-- Intergorative adverb:

+- Preposition

+-- Preposition is word or combination of word, used to show the relationship between a noun or pronoun in a sentence to another word in the same sentence.

+-- There are 5 different ways of preposition.

+-- Simple preposition: in, on, off, over, at, ...

+-- Double prepositions are two simple prepositions used together: into, upon, out of, ...

+-- Compound prepositions usually a simple preposition and another word: across from, in addition to, from beneath, ...